spamathur/SocialMedia/README.md

 Phase 3 Distribution:

 `Abhinav Padmanabhuni`
 Worked on designing and constructing GUI.
-Updated some previous files.
+Updated some files.

 `Chenbo Sun:`
 Worked on the documentation of Readme.